 Learn How To:

-Did you know LEAs can use up to 15% of Individuals with Disabilities Education Act (IDEA) Part B Section 611 and 619 funds for Coordinated Early Intervening Services (CEIS)?
+Do you know that local educational agencies (LEAs) may use up to 15 percent of Individuals with Disabilities Education Act (IDEA) Part B Section 611 and 619 funds for CEIS?

-Permissible CEIS activities include:
+Permissible voluntary CEIS activities include:

 - Providing educational and behavioral evaluations, services, and supports, including scientifically based literacy instruction.